The strategic layer.

 - No "bro" culture or locker-room humor.

-- No condescension or preaching about quality or sustainability.
+- No condescension or preaching about quality, sustainability, or anything else.

-- Em-dashes are permitted as a confident punctuation tic — used to land a clarifier, not to soften.
+- Em-dashes as a confident punctuation tic — to land a clarifier, not to soften.

 In practice